How will the trial work?

 What will happen if I take part?

-▪ UCL will continue to collect your smart meter data for the duration of the trial, or until you withdraw from the trial (see below) or you move home.
+▪ UCL will continue to collect your smart meter data for the duration of the trial, or until you withdraw from the trial (see below) or move home.
 UCL will link your smart meter data with data from the Energy Performance Certificate for your property, if available.
-Energy Performance Certificate data can provide valuable information about your building and heating system to help better understand your energy use data.
+Energy Performance Certificate data can provide valuable information about your building and heating system to help better understand your energy usage data.

 Do I have to take part?

 Taking part in this trial is voluntary, We’d like as many people to sign up as possible, as it will help us understand whether the Geo Trio + Heating Smart Thermostat can help homes across the UK to use less energy.

 What are the possible benefits of taking part?

 By agreeing to take part in the trial, you’ll help the Geo Trio + Heating Smart Thermostat be independently evaluated.
 This will provide confidence and credibility to society, the UK Government and industry about which products and services are most effective at reducing household energy use.
 It could also help individual households to better monitor and potentially reduce their energy usage, saving them money on bills and benefiting the environment from reduced energy wastage

 The Smart Energy Code and how UCL collects your smart meter data

 UCL is an accredited party to the Smart Energy Code (SEC), the UK legislation that ensures safe and secure access to smart meter data.
 To access your smart meter data, UCL uses a technical service provided by the software company CGI.
 CGI are an accredited SEC Party and authorised User of the Data Communications Company that connects to the national smart meter communication network (the DCC Gateway).
 With your consent, UCL will be able to remotely collect your smart meter data and securely transfer it to the UK Data Archive, which securely stores and manages all smart meter data on behalf of UCL.

 What data will be accessed from my smart meter?